+Examples: Correct: Several police officers were there, but none was wearing a uniform.Correct: Some say that drinking too much tea makes it difficult for them to fall asleep at night.
+When all is used as a quantifier modifying a plural subject noun or pronoun, or used by itself as a plural subject pronoun, its verb should always be considered plural: Links: Subject-verb agreement Further reading: Am I staying?
 GMAT Sentence Correction: Getting Cozy with Modifiers.
 Modifier errors occupy a firm spot in the big 7 error types seen in GMAT sentence correction and can be one of the tougher error types to spot because errors in modification are common in colloquial English.

 However, once you know the common patterns behind the errors, you can spot them quickly on test day.
 Learning the patterns in modification errors on the GMAT does not mean that you have to blow the dust and cobwebs off the grammar textbook.
 A few specifics are all that you need to cover the lion’s share of the modification questions that you will see on test day.
 So, let’s get cozy with GMAT modifiers.

 Modifiers come in many forms; they can be single words or phrases, adjectives or adverbs.
 Incorrect: Sally enjoyed a hot cup of coffee.
 Correct: Sally enjoyed a cup of hot coffee.
+Unless she specifically enjoys her “cup” hot, the adjective “hot” needs to be next to the noun “coffee” for the purposes of the GMAT.
 Grammar and Punctuation: Subject-Verb Agreement.
 Watch the subject-verb agreement in your sentences when...

-Everyone in the fraternity has his own set of prejudices.
-Each of the rowers takes her turn at rowing.
-Every one of the fraternity members has his own set of prejudices.
+When the subject follows the verb When the subject follows the verb (especially in sentences beginning with the expletives "there is" or "there are"), special care is needed to determine the subject and to make certain that the verb agrees with it.
+On the wall were several posters.
+There are many possible candidates.
+There is only one good candidate.
 Agreement (linguistics) Agreement or concord happens when a word changes form depending on the other words to which it relates.
 It is an instance of inflection, and usually involves making the value of some grammatical category (such as gender or person) "agree" between varied words or parts of the sentence.

 For example, if the antecedent is the first person noun phrase Mary and I, then a first person pronoun (we/us/our) is required; however, most noun phrases (the dog, my cats, Jack and Jill, etc.) are third person, and are replaced by a third person pronoun (he/she/it/they etc.).
 The girl did her job vs. #5 - Subject-Verb Agreement, SAT Grammar Bootcamp.
 Pronouns and Antecedents.
 Pronouns and Their Antecedents Today we’re going to talk about pronouns that don't clearly match up with the nouns they are supposed to replace.